 Born sometime in the early 19th century — no one knows for certain when — the woman who would eventually be known as Juana Maria of San Nicolas Island spent a significant portion of her life completely isolated from human contact.
-Though she would ultimately be rescued from her solitude in 1853, her future would be brief.
+Though she was ultimately removed from her solitude in 1853, her future off the island was a brief one.

 There Were Only Around 20 People Left In Her Tribe By 1835

-Her Tribe Was Removed From Their Island By Priests
+The Remaining Tribe Members Were Removed From The Island By Catholic Priests

 In 1835, Juana Maria’s entire tribe was removed from San Nicolas Island.
-They did not leave by choice: priests on the mainland specifically requested that the entire Nicoleño tribe should be evacuated.
+They didn’t leave by choice: Catholic priests on the mainland specifically requested that the entire Nicoleño tribe be evacuated.
 The priests’ motivations remain unclear.
 Were they evacuating the tribe because they worried they could not sustain their livelihood on San Nicolas Island?
 Or, more sinisterly, did they simply want more bodies to convert?
 Like much of Juana Maria’s story, these questions will probably never get answers.

 The rest of Juana Maria’s small tribe was successfully removed from the island by Catholic priests in 1835.
-So, why was she left behind?
+Juana didn’t make if off, however.
+Why was she left behind?
 There is no definitive answer.
 One story claims that she was absent from the group as they were being evacuated because she was out looking for her missing two-year-old child.
 Another story imagines Juana Maria jumping off the boat, believing that her little brother was still on the island.
 Whatever happened, an approaching storm meant that the ship departed San Nicolas in a hurry, leaving the woman behind.